eesilas/unihiker-docs/docs/wiki/LanguageReference/USBDevices/USB_Carema.md

-### Description
+## Description
-UNIHIKER provides a USB interface that can be used to control external cameras.
+The UNIHIKER is equipped with a standard USB interface, so it can connect to an external USB camera to capture image data.

-To control a USB camera using the UNIHIKER, we can use the cap = cv2.VideoCapture(0) method from the OpenCV library in Python.
-This will allow us to access and control the camera through the side interface of the board, which is connected to a microcontroller responsible for controlling onboard components and GPIO.
+To control a USB camera with UNIHIKER, the OpenCV library in Python is commonly used.

-To control the DIY Camera and shoot a video, we can use the cap.read() and cv2.imshow() methods from the OpenCV library in Python.
-This will allow us to read the video stream from the camera and display it on the UNIHIKER board's screen.
-This section will provide a detailed introduction to the common functions and usage effects of USB cameras.
+This section will introduce the common functions and usage effects of using the OpenCV library to call a USB camera.

-### Common functions
+## Common functions(OpenCV Library)

 #### 1.1 cv2.VideoCapture( )
 | **Syntax**          | **Object = cv2.VideoCapture(num)**      |